Planning is a vital task for any business. It is also integral to creating an effective and meaningful business growth strategy.

 Planning for business growth

-You should also regularly revisit and update your business plan.
-This will help you identify what action you need to take to change your business and the way it operates.
-For example:
+You should also regularly review your ongoing business plan.
+This will help you to identify what action you need to take to change your business and the way it operates.
+For example, you may need to:

 Strategy for business growth

 As your business grows, your strategy needs to evolve to suit your new position.
 For example, you may change your focus from winning new customers to building profitable relationships with existing ones.
 See how to target your most profitable customers.

 On the other hand, there are obvious risks to relying solely on existing customers.
 Diversifying your customer base or product mix spreads those risks.
 Read more about strategic planning for business growth.

 Following the same business model, but bigger, is not the only route to growth.
 There are other strategic growth options that might provide better business growth opportunities.
 These can include outsourcing or franchising your business.